 Methane emissions that have been identified, detected, measured and quantified are recorded in inventories for facilities, companies and regions.
-These inventories should be regularly updated to reflect changes in equipment and operations, and any other new information.
+These inventories can be used to guide mitigation efforts and should be regularly updated to reflect changes in equipment and operations, and any other new information.